1989 Loma Prieta earthquake: Injuries and fatalities

 Fifty-seven of the deaths were directly caused by the earthquake; six further fatalities were ruled to have been caused indirectly.
 In addition, there were 3,757 injuries as a result of the earthquake, 400 of which were serious.
 The highest number of deaths, 42, occurred in Oakland because of the collapse of the Cypress Street Viaduct on the Nimitz Freeway (Interstate 880), where the upper level of a double-deck portion of the freeway collapsed, crushing the cars on the lower level, and causing crashes on the upper level.
 One 50 ft section of the San Francisco–Oakland Bay Bridge also collapsed, leading to a single fatality, Anamafi Moala, a 23-year-old woman.
 Three people were killed in the collapse of buildings along the Pacific Garden Mall in Santa Cruz, and five people were killed in the collapse of a brick wall on Bluxome Street in San Francisco.

 When the earthquake hit, the third game of the 1989 World Series baseball championship was about to begin.
 Because of the unusual circumstance that both of the World Series teams (the San Francisco Giants and Oakland Athletics) were based in the affected area, many people had left work early or were staying late to participate in after work group viewings and parties.
 As a consequence the normally crowded freeways contained unusually light traffic.
 If traffic had been normal for a Tuesday rush hour, injuries and deaths would certainly have been higher.
 The initial media reports failed to take into account the game's effect on traffic and initially estimated the death toll at 300, a number that was corrected to 63 in the days after the earthquake.

-Magnetic disturbances

-After the earthquake occurred, a group led by Antony C. Fraser-Smith of Stanford University reported that the event was preceded by disturbances in background magnetic field noise as measured by a sensor placed in Corralitos, about 4.5 mi from the epicenter.
-From October 5, they reported that a substantial increase in noise was measured in the frequency range 0.01–10 Hz.
-The measurement instrument was a single-axis search-coil magnetometer that was being used for low frequency research.
-Precursor increases of noise apparently started a few days before the earthquake, with noise in the range 0.01–0.5 Hz rising to exceptionally high levels about three hours before the earthquake.
-The Fraser-Smith et al. report remains one of the most frequently cited claims of a specific earthquake precursor; more recent studies have cast doubt on the connection, attributing the Corralitos signals to either unrelated magnetic disturbance or, even more simply, to sensor-system malfunction.